 So, why do these myths persist?
 Wilson warns about the ongoing anti-soy campaigns of Weston A. Price Foundation that lobbies for animal farming and discredits veganism, especially through its “Soy Alert” releases.

 It seems any negative effects from soy resulted from overindulging (6 quarts of soy milk a day?) and are reversible.
 Then, doesn’t it make sense to balance, rather than eliminate, this nutrient-dense food in a man’s diet?

-Veestro uses soy in some of its plant-based recipes as a rich, gluten-free source of protein and micronutrients.
-For a soy-free option, try Black Bean Pasta Alfredo.
+Note: We use soy in some of our plant-based recipes as a rich, gluten-free source of protein and micronutrients.
 Veestro ingredients are posted online so you can explore what’s right for you.

 Sources:Darya Pino, Does Soy “Feminize” Men?
 Fact vs. Myth, Zocdoc

 Holly Wilson, M.D., A Vegan Doctor Addresses Soy Myths and Misinformation, Free from Harm